jchristn/PythonSharp/README.md

 PythonSharp is a simple library for invoking Python scripts from C# and retrieving their return value.

 Why not just use [pythonnet](https://github.com/pythonnet/pythonnet)?
 Pythonnet is a fantastic and useful library.
 However, it is challenged in being able to support multiple concurrent virtual environments.
 Further, pythonnet provides near seamless integration with the .NET CLR, whereas PythonSharp is a wrapper library that invokes Python scripts using the shell.
+To summarize, **you should use pythonnet in most cases, but consider PythonSharp when you need to support multiple virtual environments concurrently**.

 [![NuGet Version](https://img.shields.io/nuget/v/PythonSharp.svg?style=flat)](https://www.nuget.org/packages/PythonSharp/) [![NuGet](https://img.shields.io/nuget/dt/PythonSharp.svg)](https://www.nuget.org/packages/PythonSharp)